RazorEnhanced/RazorEnhanced/README.md

 Curently Requires: **.Net Framework 4.8**

-Performance profiling provided by NProfiler .. many thank for their support of open source developemnt
+Performance profiling provided by NProfiler .. many thank for their support of open source developement

 ## Reference